 Here are some terrifying things you may not be aware of about yoga:

-- Many yoga Teaching Training Courses are completed online and sometimes over a weekend.
+Several online yoga Teaching Training Courses are completed over a weekend.

 Because of this, it's become all but impossible to know if your yoga teacher is qualified to teach.
 But we're here to help.

-When accessing if your teacher is qualified there are three primary areas to focus on:
+When assessing if your teacher is qualified there are three primary areas to focus on: